Four People Arrested in Stabbing Death of Homeless Man Who Lived in Colton Area

 Four people wanted in the stabbing death of a 25-year-old homeless man who lived in the Colton area were arrested for the crime, authorities said on Friday.

-Danny Castro Jr., 25, was stabbed multiple times and died in a crime that occurred around 10:33 p.m. on May 19 in the area of Hilltop Drive and Barton Road, according to the Colton Police Department.
+Danny Castro Jr., 25, was stabbed multiple times in the upper body in a crime that occurred around 10:30 p.m.
+May 19 in the area of Hilltop Drive and Barton Road, according to the Colton Police Department.

-An investigation revealed four people who were involved in the crime and search warrants were served to find and arrest them on Thursday, the Police Department said in a statement.
+An investigation identified four suspects who were believed involved in the killing.
+Search warrants were served, and all four were arrested Thursday, the Police Department said in a statement.

 They were identified as: Christopher Martinez, 35, of Indio, David Coons, 29, of Lake Arrowhead, Jyssica Wier, 31, of Colton and Hector Agramon, 30, of Colton.